viktorbirschitzky/leopold/README.md

 ## Features

-- **Message-Passing Neural Network (MPNN):** Based on a modified version of the Neural Equivariant Interatomic Potential (NequIP) architecture.
+**Message-Passing Neural Network (MPNN):** Based on a modified version of the Neural Equivariant Interatomic Potential (NequIP) architecture as implemented in the [JAX-MD repository](https://github.com/google/jax-md).
 - **Polaron Encoding:** Explicit charge state encoding to ensure charge conservation.
 - **Occupation Prediction:** Direct prediction of site occupation to track polaron hopping.
 - **Implemented in JAX:** Optimized for high-performance machine learning training and inference.